Jan 3 - April 2, 1970 • Songs recorded during this session appear on Let It Be (US version)

-More than a year had passed since the “Get Back” sessions held in January 1969 and nothing had come out of those, except the single “Get Back / Don’t Let Me Down” released in April 1969.
+More than a year had passed since the “Get Back” sessions of January 1969, and apart from the release of the “Get Back / Don’t Let Me Down” single in April of that year, no album had materialized.

-On January 27, 1970, John Lennon and the Plastic One Band recorded a new single “Instant Karma!“.
-John invited George Harrison to the session, who suggested Phil Spector as producer:
+On January 27, 1970, John Lennon and the Plastic Ono Band recorded the single “Instant Karma!” with Phil Spector producing.
+Depending on the source, it was either John or George Harrison who suggested involving Spector.

 John phoned me up one morning in January and said, ‘I’ve written this tune and I’m going to record it tonight and have it pressed up and out tomorrow – that’s the whole point: Instant Karma, you know.’
 So I was in.
 I said, ‘OK, I’ll see you in town.’
 I was in town with Phil Spector and I said to Phil, ‘Why don’t you come to the session?’
 There were just four people: John played piano, I played acoustic guitar, there was Klaus Voormann on bass, and Alan White on drums.
 We recorded the song and brought it out that week, mixed – instantly – by Phil Spector.